kikrishn/Blog/_posts/2021-07-13-quadratic-formula.md

 explicitly solve equations by radicals provided their galois group is solvable.
 This is another situation where I haven't actually seen many people give explicit examples of this machinery in use, so I want to include one here as well.
-I was first given a hint of how to do this in Rachard E Borcherds' (characteristically excellent) [youtube video][1], but while writing up this blog post I realized I wasn't able to fill in some of the details that he omitted.
+I was first given a hint of how to do this in Richard E Borcherds' (characteristically excellent) [youtube video][1], but while writing up this blog post I realized I wasn't able to fill in some of the details that he omitted.
 After finally giving up, I eventually found Gaal's